GabrielCoetzee/Media-Player/README.md

 # Media-Player

 This is a Media Player that I am actively working on.
 This is made for personal use only.
-I do not own any of the images used in this software, and this software will not be distributed.
+I do not own any of the images used in this software.

 (Recently ported to .NET 6 - Startup assembly is 'MediaPlayer.Shell')

 ![Screenshot](./Screenshots/Main.JPG?raw=true "Screenshot")